 If your domain name doesn’t match your practice branding, chances are your email addresses don’t either.
 This can cause additional confusion for patients and more headaches for you.

 Need help selecting a domain name for your practice?
-Click here to request your free domain name search.
+Request your free domain name search here.

 Interested in learning more about the latest tips and tricks when it comes to online marketing for dentists?
 Subscribe to our weekly blog here.